LemesoftNostalgic/sprint-o-matic/README.md

 the scarcity of time more than anything else.
 I still try to be awake regarding the biggest issues, if reported to the sprint-o-matic gmail com.

+### About the track generator

+By default, the Sprint-O-Matic generates a new track for every run.
+Usually the tracks are decent, but not every time.
+If you happen to get a poor track, just hit the esc-button and start again.
+There is no good reason to run without a proper track.

-## Advisory: Usage of interactive applications while running in a treadmill
+### Advisory: Usage of interactive applications while running in a treadmill

 The Sprint-O-Matic is an interactive application similar to games.
 Warning: the Sprint-O-Matic has not been properly tested for safety regarding